kc-moharana/EDTI/README.md

 ##Citation

-## PERL implementation
-Active Perl is used to develop the tool.
-## System requirements
+## System requirements and installation
 Currently supports only Windows XP/7/8.

-## Dependacies
-The tool need Perl (www.perl.org) to be installed on your local computer.
+The tool needs Perl (www.perl.org) to be installed on your local computer.
 We reccommnend to install Activeperl (v.
 MSWin32-x86-64int) as most of the modules used by EDTI come bundled with ActivePerl distribution.
-However, following modules are need to be installed additionally Using Perl Package Manager (internet connection required).
+However, following modules are need to be installed additionally using Perl Package Manager (internet connection required).
 * Graph (To install open command prompt and type : <i>ppm install Graph</i>)

+Download and extract the ZIP source code github https://github.com/kanhu-pcr-code/EDTI/
-## External softwares required
+### External softwares required
-* NCBI Blast (v.
-2.2.18): blastall.exe <a href='ftp.ncbi.nlm.nih.gov/blast/executables/release/LATEST/' target='_blank'> Download </a>
+* NCBI Blast+ (v.
+2.2.20): blastall.exe <a href='ftp.ncbi.nlm.nih.gov/blast/executables/release/LATEST/' target='_blank'> Download </a>  (older versions of BLAST v2.2.18 can be used.)
 * CD-Hit (v.4.6 tested on MinGw-w64): cd-hit.exe  [See below for detailed stpes describing how to Compile on Windows]
 <a href='https://github.com/weizhongli/cdhit' target='_blank'>cd-hit github</a>

 * Sqlite (v.
 3) : sqlite3.exe <a href='https://www.sqlite.org/download.html' target='_blank'>Download</a>
-* formatdb (v.
-2.2.18): formatdb.exe  [install BLAST+]
+* makeblastdb (v.
+2.2.20): formatdb.exe  [install BLAST+]
+*

-###Complie cd-hit source into Win32 executable.
+####Complie cd-hit source into Win32 executable.
 1. Download the cdhit-master.zip file from https://github.com/weizhongli/cdhit
 2. Extract the zip file and Open the folder cdhit-master.
 3. open 'Makefile' file in notepad  and in the third line add '-static'  ( CC = g++ -static  ).
 Save the file.